-Encouraged by the results of the studies to date, we will be initiating two other randomized studies in the upcoming months.
-The first will involve patients with Parkinson’s Disease and psychosis, and the second, patients with Parkinson’s Disease and dementia.
+Encouraged by the results of the studies to date, we plan to initiate other future studies, including a study for patients with Parkinson’s Disease and psychosis, a study for patients with Parkinson’s Disease and dementia, and we are evaluating a potential study for patients with autism.
 For the latest status of the ENT-01 development program, please review our pipeline page.